byuflowlab/OpenFASTTools.jl/readme.md

-# LameOpenFAST
+# OpenFASTsr
 Author: Adam Cardoza
 Contact: adam@cardoza.one
 Summary:
   Call OpenFAST using the command line.